-It is a sign of health and vitality in the global organic movement that so many qualified candidates are seeking seats on the IFOAM Organics International World Board.
+It is a sign of health and vitality in the global organic movement that 23 Candidates from all over the world are seeking seats on the IFOAM Organics International World Board.
 With over 800 organizations in more than 100 countries, we are a global movement of unequaled diversity working for sustainable farming and food production one farm, one community, one nation at a time.

 Together we are creating solutions for food security, biodiversity, health, climate, fair trade and other goals—all at the same time, because organic farming and agroecology contribute to all these efforts.
 We have made great strides.
 But there is so much more to do.
 This is why I am seeking a seat on the World Board.

 Having stepped down after 25 years of leadership in Organic Denmark, I will bring political, market, and organizational experience to the World Board, but I also look forward to tuning into members’ needs, living by the Danish saying “there is a reason that we are given two ears and only one mouth.”

 To my colleagues around the world, I ask for your ideas about how our global organization best can help you in your work, and create transformative policy, alliances and initiatives on the global scene that drive change.
 My thoughts and background are here, and in my Candidacy Statement and CV.
 And in a short Candidate video statement I hope for your vote!